konstantinjdobler/tight-budget-llm-adaptation/README.md

 ## Experiments

 We perform our experiments using Docker images with pre-built dependencies for better reproducibility.
-We use two different images (one for our initial main experiments and another one with updates dependencies in our hindsight study).
+We use two different images (one for our initial main experiments and another one with updated dependencies in our hindsight study).

 ### Environment